 In this case the physician would bill a standard E/M code for the E/M services (disease and medication management) and one or both of the ACP codes depending upon the duration of the ACP service.
 If, in addition to the medical management, a half-hour was devoted to the discussion about long-term treatment options and wishes related to future care and treatment if an adverse event occurs, the physician would bill the appropriate E/M codes and 99497 would be billed for the 30 mins of the ACP discussion.
 Additional time spent on ACP discussion that day would be billed to the add-on code 99498.
 If on a later date, a follow-up one hour appointment was held for a more detailed ACP discussion, both 99497 for the first 30 minutes and 99498 for the second 30 minutes would be billed.

-Will other payors, besides Medicare, use these codes and pay for these services?
+Will other payers, besides Medicare, use these codes and pay for ACP services?

-UNKNOWN.
-Frequently, other payors adopt Medicare billing and payment rules, but they are not required to do so.
-California’s Medicaid program (Medi-Cal) has indicated that it will reimburse Medi-Cal providers for ACP discussions (see #19 on this page
+MAYBE.
+Other payers frequently adopt Medicare billing and payment rules, but they are not required to do so.
+California’s Medicaid program (Medi-Cal) announced

 Need to learn how to bill for advance care planning conversations?
 Billing for Advance Care Planning Conversations is a course co-created by the CSU Institute for Palliative Care and the Coalition for Compassionate Care of California.
 Individuals and organizations will learn about the new codes and explore through case scenarios how to accurately bill Medicare for advance care planning discussions.
 Learn more.